Ω

 This is an impressive picture!!

-BTW, I feel the weather dome is mounted up side down.
+BTW, I feel the weather dome is mounted upside down.

 led3xc3mods